aligolestaneh/RBE500-FinalProject/README.md

         * `/target_joint_velocities` ([rbe500_final_project_msgs/msg/JointVelocity]): Publishes the calculated target joint velocities.
 It uses the services provided from the `manipulator_vlk_lib` .
     * **Services**:
         * `/get_joint_velocities` (*open_manipulator_msgs/srv/SetJointPosition*): Service to get the manipulator joint velocity from the `manipulator_vlk_node` for the specifies end effector twist.
+* `manipulator_pd_lib`:
+A PD controller library provides functionality to calculate the control effort required to move a joint to a desired position using PD control principles.
+Users can set the proportional (Kp) and derivative (Kd) gains to tune the controller's performance.

+* `manipulator_pd_ros_lib`:
+A ROS2 wrapper library that implements a PD controller for the OpenX Manipulator.
+This library updates joint angles based on the current joint position and desired target joint angle, using a PD control strategy to compute the necessary current to move the manipulator.
+The output is then published to the `/set_current` topic to control the manipulator's movement.
+    * **Subscribed Topics**:
+        * `/set_current`([dynamixel_sdk_custom_interfaces/msg/SetCurrent]): Subscribes to this topic to receive the current settings for the manipulator's joint.
+    * **Published Topics**:
+        * `/pd_output_viz`([geometry_msgs/msg/PointStamped]): Publishes PD controller output data for visualization and debugging purposes.
+    * **Services**:
+        * `/get_position`(*dynamixel_sdk_custom_interfaces/srv/GetPosition*): Service client to retrieve the current joint angle of the manipulator.
+        * `/get_current`(*dynamixel_sdk_custom_interfaces/srv/GetCurrent*): Service client to retrieve the current ampere being used by the manipulator's joint.

 ## Parameters
 * `manipulator_core_pramas.yaml`: It has all the requried parameters for setting up *manipulator_core_lib* .